Few-particle lepton bound states in variational approach: General formalism

-Consider also the calculation of the hyperfine structure of the energy spectrum of four-particle systems.
-Changes in particle composition lead to changes in the hyperfine structure itself, which, when identical fermions are present, acquires restrictions due to the structure of the spin wave function.
-As an example, we will consider the hyperfine structure of the positronium hydride (HPs) system, which has two identical electrons.
-The general hyperfine interaction Hamiltonian has the form:
+Let's also consider calculating the hyperfine structure of the energy spectrum of four-particle systems.
+Changing the particle composition leads to changes in the hyperfine structure itself, which, in the presence of identical fermions, acquires constraints due to the structure of the spin wave function.
+As an example, we will consider the hyperfine structure of the positronium hydride ($HPs$) system, which has two identical electrons.
+The general Hamiltonian of the hyperfine interaction is the following:

 where $\mathbf{s}_i$ $(i=1, 2, 3, 4)$ are the spin operators of the particles.
 The particle numbering corresponds to their order in the HPs molecule (proton-electron-positron-electron).

 When constructing spin wave functions for various HPs states, we will perform the addition of particle spins in the following sequence: first, we add the spins of the first and second electrons $\mathbf{S}_{12}=\mathbf{s}_1+\mathbf{s}_2$, then the spins of the proton and positron $\mathbf{S}_{34}=\mathbf{s}_3+\mathbf{s}_4$ and finally we obtain the total spin of the system as $\mathbf{S}=\mathbf{S}_{12}+\mathbf{S}_{34}$.
 If the spin of the electron pair $\mathbf{S}_{12}=0$, then the antisymmetric spin wave function of the system $\chi^{S_{12}S_{34}}_{SS_z}$ under electron permutation has the form: